-At the conclusion of their investigation, the head will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the head is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+At the conclusion of their investigation, the headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions The Rainbow Multi Academy Trust will take to resolve the complaint.
+Where appropriate, it will include details of actions St. Michael's School will take to resolve the complaint.

-The head will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of stage two.

-If the complaint is about the head, or a member of the Local governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the headteacher, or a member of the governing body (including the chair or vice-chair), a member of the trusts leadership team will be appointed to complete all the actions at stage two.

-Complaints about the head or member of the Local governing body must be made to the Clerk, via the school office.
+Complaints about the headteacher or member of the governing body must be made to Sam Newman - Governance Lead via email to info@rainbowacademy.org.uk or handwritten and marked private and confidential via the school office.